cstack/db_tutorial/_parts/part5.md

 Like sqlite, we're going to persist records by saving the entire database to a file.

 We already set ourselves up to do that by serializing rows into page-sized memory blocks.
-To add persistance, we can simply write those blocks of memory to a file, and read them back into memory the next time the program starts up.
+To add persistence, we can simply write those blocks of memory to a file, and read them back into memory the next time the program starts up.

 To make this easier, we're going to make an abstraction called the pager.
 We ask the pager for page number `x`, and the pager gives us back a block of memory.
 It first looks in its cache.
 On a cache miss, it copies data from disk into memory (by reading the database file).